-44While this elasticity is arguably the relevant one for the our welfare evaluation, we note that this elasticity is in line with estimates from reforms in other European countries (e.g. .25 in Manoli and Weber [2016] and .33 in French et al. [2020]), and somewhat higher than the elasticities found in Seibold [2021](\approx .1) in Germany using bunching approaches.
+&lt;sup>36The identification of this elasticity comes from variation in age-specific tax credits rather than a pension reform.
+Nevertheless, this estimated elasticity is in line with estimates from pension reforms in other European countries (e.g. .25 in Manoli and Weber [2016] and .33 in French et al. [2022]), and somewhat higher than the elasticities found in Seibold [2021]( $\approx$ .1) in Germany using bunching methods.